JorgeEspejelCODIGO/NECTAR-PROJECT/README.md

 -   Perform hypothesis testing (e.g., ANOVA) to evaluate geographical differences in nectar sugar concentration.

-**Taxonomic Analysis**:
+**Taxonomic Analysis -Phylogenetic Tree Integration**:

 -   Compare families and genera to identify high-performing groups.

--   Use regression models to evaluate the significance of family and genus as predictors of sugar concentration.

-**Correlation Analysis**:

--   Compute a correlation matrix to explore relationships between taxonomic details, geographical presence, and sugar concentration.

-**Advanced Modeling**:

--   Build a regression model with sugar concentration as the dependent variable, and taxonomic and geographical features as predictors.

--   Use this model to predict the potential impact of changes in geographical distribution or taxonomy on nectar sugar concentration.
+-   Create a phylogenetic tree for the species in the dataset.

+-   Mapping Nectar Data:visualize the phylogenetic tree with sugar concentration mapped as a heatmap or colored tip

 ## Files description